FC Thun: Between first and second division

 Thun finished the 2019–20 season in second to last place and had to face the runners-up team of the 2019–20 Challenge League, FC Vaduz, in the relegation play-offs.
 After losing 0–2 in the first leg played away in Rheinpark Stadion, the 4–3 victory in the second leg was not enough to win on aggregate, which meant that FC Thun was relegated to the Swiss Challenge League.
 In the following season, the club reached second place in the Challenge League and qualified for the promotion play-offs, but lost 4–6 on aggregate against FC Sion and remained in the second division.
+Carlos Bernegger remained as manager for the 2021–22 season which saw Thun finish in 5th place.
+The team were awarded was awarded the Fair Play Trophy for the dieci Challenge League.